Medical Tourism in Thailand

-If foreigners have a medical problems while in Thailand, they invariably seem to end up in one of a few hospitals that have a good reputation, and are well known to cater to foreign patients.
+If foreigners have medical problems while in Thailand, they invariably end up in one of a few hospitals with a good reputation, and well known to cater to foreign patients.
 Bumrungrad Hospital (Sukhumvit soi 1) seems to be most popular among residents in the Sukhumvit area.
 However Bangkok General Hospital and its affiliates Samitivej Hospital (Sukhumvit Soi 49) and Bangkok Nursing Home Hospital (Convent Road, off Silom Road), are also very popular.

 Samitivej Hospital (part of the Bangkok General Hospital Group) is upmarket and is one of the health care providers for medical tourists in Thailand.
 It is located about 3 km into soi 49, Sukhumvit Road.

 Costs, of course, are a major concern, when it comes to medical treatment.
 See data of price guidelines for selected procedures.

 Medical tourism will certainly generate further income for the hospitals involved and for Thailand in general.
 Thailand's assets as a center for medical care for foreigners are multiple.
 The standard of treatment and technology is high.
 The prices are mostly lower than in other countries who provide similar quality and technology.
 The hospital environment in Thailand is clearly more hospitable.
 It is fair to say that all the hospitals mentioned above, also look good, are mostly new, and give a favorable impression as soon as you enter them.
 The tourism infrastructure is well developed (provided you are not so sick that you can not really enjoy sightseeing).

 Development of Thailand as a medical hub for patients from the United States, Europe, the surrounding countries, and the Middle East, also raises some questions.